Free Church of England: Dioceses

-The united church enjoyed modest growth in the first part of the 20th century, having at one point 90 congregations, but after the Second World War, like most other denominations in the UK, suffered a decline in numbers, though there has been a modest increase in the number of congregations in recent years.
-Currently, the Free Church of England has two dioceses in England (designated North and South) and one in South America, comprising congregations in Brazil and Venezuela.
-There are 18 churches in England, divided between the two dioceses.
-The bishop of the Northern Diocese is John Fenwick, while the bishop of the Southern Diocese is Paul Hunt.
-The 18 UK churches are located as follows:
+The united Church enjoyed modest growth in the first part of the 20th century, having at one point 90 congregations, but after the Second World War, like most other denominations in the UK, suffered a decline in numbers, though there has been a modest increase in the number of congregations in recent years.
+The UK churches are located across two dioceses, the Northern Diocese and the Southern Diocese.